siamaksade/openshift-cicd-demo/README.md

 1. Start the deploy pipeline by making a change in the `spring-petclinic` Git repository on Gitea and commit it directly or preferrably create a pull-request for it directly via the Gitea web ui.

-1. Check the pipeline run logs in Dev Console or OpenShift Pipelines CLI:
+1. Check the pipeline run logs for the pull-request in Dev Console or OpenShift Pipelines CLI:

     ```text
     $ opc pac list -n $cicd_pr
     $ opc pac logs -n $cicd_prj
     ```

+1. Once happy with the pull-request, merge it via the Gitea web ui.
+You can now check the pipelinerun executing on the main branch for the merged pull-request.

 ![Gitea Pull Request](docs/images/gitea.png)